rivea0/blog/_posts/2022-03-09-lexical-environment-and-closures-in-javascript.md

 One of those things that are beneath the surface of JavaScript is the concept of Lexical Environment.
 If you're familiar with closures, it is something that helps you internalize what is really going on.

-We can think of the Lexical Environment as an object that every function, even the whole script itself, has.
+We can think of the Lexical Environment as an object that every function, code block, even the whole script itself, has.
 It not only contains the local variables and their values, but also has a reference to an **outer lexical environment**.

 When you create a variable, let's say, something like this: